ARRL

 • I just got my report back from a submission, and I want an e-copy for my record.
 Can I get this?

 Yes.
 Please see the 'DXCC and LoTW' section below for information on how to access your DXCC and print copies of DXCC records.
+Copies from an applicant's LoTW account are free.
+PDF copies of your record are available by contacting dxccadmin@arrl.org

 • I just received the report from my latest submission and there are errors.
 How do I handle this?

-DXCC Staff members enter anywhere from 1,500 to 3,000 cards per staff person on a daily basis.
+DXCC Staff processes anywhere from 1,500 to 3,000 cards per staff person on a daily basis.
 This represents many thousands of keystrokes and errors occasionally occur.
 The best way to handle errors is to review your submission completely BEFORE contacting us.
 Do not send in cards for corrections without being asked to do so.

 While problems can be resolved, it is best to avoid them in the first place.
 One of the best ways to avoid errors is to be sure to arrange your cards properly.
 If we caused an error, and we need to see a card again, we will pay for return postage to you.
 If a problem was determined not to be our fault, the applicant is responsible for all charges.